 - Exposure.
 Being in crowds, such as at school or on an airplane, increases the chance of getting a cold.

 These conditions can occur along with your cold:

-There's no vaccine for the common cold, but you can take commonsense precautions to slow the spread of cold viruses:
+There's no vaccine for the common cold.
+You can take these steps to slow the spread of the virus and prevent illness:

 - Review your child care center's policies.
 Look for a child care setting with good hygiene practices and clear policies about keeping sick children at home.

 - Take care of yourself.
 Eat well, exercise and get plenty of sleep to help you stay healthy.